 In 2010, Jayden developed horrible back pain.
 Not knowing what had triggered the pain, and it not subsiding, we took him to the doctors for an X-RAY, blood work, and a urinalysis.
 After these results came back clear with no cause, we began alternating heat and cold to soothe the pain, along with some different medications.
 The pain ended up so severe that we took him to the emergency room where he had an MRI.
 There, the doctors gave us the most terrible, heartbreaking news that NO parent would ever want to hear….. tumors…..
 There he was transported via ambulance from Saginaw, Michigan, to Ann Arbor, Michigan, where he would undergo a biopsy.

-The surgery took place June 1, 2010, and when the surgeons cut into his back they saw that the tumor large.
-It was so large that it was putting so much pressure on the spinal cord that the cerebrospinal fluid was not circulating down his spine.
+The surgery took place June 1, 2010, and when the surgeons cut into his back, they were able to see a large tumor that was putting a lot of pressure onto the spinal cord, causing the cerebrospinal fluid to not circulate appropriately.
 At that point, the doctors decided that they would do as much decompressing as they could and remove as much of the tumor that was possible.
 We were told that they were aiming to get around 30% out, however, after the surgery was done, the surgeon told us that they had removed around 90%!